TensorWorks/PixelStreamingCloudGuide/FAQ.md

 4. Try and connect to your application in a new tab.
 If the TURN server is working properly, it should connect.
 If it does not, it will likely get stuck and fail to connect.

+If you would like to test a TURN connection through Chrome, you can simply add `/?ForceTURN` to the end of your URL, e.g:
+`10.0.0.0/?ForceTURN`

 Alternatively, you can see our page on doing a STUN/TURN Debug using pion/turn [here](ICE%20Debugging.md).

 ## TURN/relay candidates are not generated in Chrome?